-Brent Parton is the deputy director of the Center on Education & Labor at New America.
+Brent Parton was the deputy director of the Center on Education & Labor at New America.
 The Center is dedicated to building learning-based pathways to economic opportunity that can begin inside or outside of formal higher education.
-His work focuses on federal and state policies to scale up those pathways and ensure their quality and relevance within an evolving economy.
+His work focused on federal and state policies to scale up those pathways and ensure their quality and relevance within an evolving economy.

 Prior to New America, Parton served as a senior policy advisor at the U.S. Department of Labor, where he advised leadership on a range of skills issues including the expansion of apprenticeship, the design of investments in regional industry-workforce partnerships, and the enhancement of federal interagency coordination on skills initiatives.
 Before joining the Department, Parton worked at the National Governors Association, where he led the development of a new portfolio focused on supporting state strategies to expand high-quality work-based learning, and provided technical assistance to state leaders to align workforce, post-secondary education, and economic development policy and strategy.
 Parton also worked in the education sector of the World Bank, co-authoring a book on entrepreneurship education and training, and supporting policy dialogue related to skills and youth employment.
 Before that he led a start-up, non-profit organization focused on engaging youth in health care policy, and taught English in Shenzhen, China.